laurent409/campus-compass/README.md

 ###Details
 This iPhone application :
--Get all SUPINFO Campus informations from an API (verify this API is always available) -Localise the nearest campus
+- Get all SUPINFO Campus informations from an API (verify this API is always available)
+- Localise the nearest campus
--Display campus informations and location with device map
+- Display campus informations and location with device map